brootware/awesome-cyber-security-university/README.md

 * [DevelPy](<https://tryhackme.com/room/bsidesgtdevelpy>) - Boot2root machine for FIT and bsides Guatemala CTF.
 * [Jack of all trades](<https://tryhackme.com/room/jackofalltrades>) - Boot-to-root originally designed for Securi-Tay 2020.
 * [Bolt](https://tryhackme.com/room/bolt) - Bolt themed machine to root into.
+* [Autofill Phishing Explained](https://pwn.guide/free/web/autofill) - How autofill data phishing works with a PoC.
+* [Directory Traversal Explained](https://pwn.guide/free/web/dir-traversal) - Learn what it is and how to exploit it.
+* [Subdomain Squatting](https://pwn.guide/free/web/subdomain-squatting) - Learn what subdomain squatting is, how it works...
+* [Create a BITB Attack](https://pwn.guide/free/web/bitb-attack) - How to create a BITB attack to teach your employees about phishing.

 <!--lint disable double-link-->
 [↑](#contents)<!--lint enable double-link-->